Skills

 Importing from GitHub

 Paste a repository URL.
 Any of these work: owner/repo, a full https URL, or a tree/<branch>/<path> deep link.
-For private repos, paste a token — it is used for the request and never stored.
+For private repos, use a saved token or GitHub App from Settings → GitHub, or paste a token — it is saved there on import.

 For anything bigger than a small repo, narrow the scan with the path field and supply a GitHub token.
 Archestra walks the whole tree by default, and anonymous GitHub calls share a 60-requests/hour limit — discovery on a large monorepo is slow without a path and will rate-limit without a token.